dongsikshin/mmd_api_2.0/docs/source/qna.rst

 Momoda API debugging requires 3D scene, which is resource consuming.
 Open more than one scenes at the same may slow the computer or even crash your browser.  it is recommended that *simultaneously* opened 3D scene is *less than 3*.

-- What some object do not response to click event？
+- Why some object do not response to click event？

-While creating the scene, make sure to “selectable” checkbox is in checked status in object property settings, as shown below:
+While creating the scene, make sure to “selectable” checkbox is in checked status in object property settings.